Society of Statistics, Computer and Applications Registration No. 32833

 Established in 1998

-The Society of Statistics, Computer and Applications (SSCA), founded in 1998, continues to create awareness among statistical fraternity of innovative application of statistical sciences to other sciences like agriculture, informatics, financial, medical, bio-sciences, management, industrial, etc. The SSCA constitutes a unique think tank and an important forum for harnessing statistical sciences for enhancing the quality of research of Indian researchers, who have keen interest in the dissemination and fusion of statistical sciences with other sciences.
+The Society of Statistics, Computer and Applications (SSCA), founded at the Department of Statistics, JV (PG) College, Baraut (UP) in 1998 with the collective efforts and wisdom of several founder members, continues to create awareness among statistical fraternity of innovative application of statistical sciences to other sciences like agriculture, informatics, financial, medical, bio-sciences, management, industrial, etc. The SSCA constitutes a unique think tank and an important forum for harnessing statistical sciences for enhancing the quality of research of Indian researchers, who have keen interest in the dissemination and fusion of statistical sciences with other sciences.
 The society has since emerged as a vibrant national statistical sciences organisation devoted to promoting and popularising statistical research, education and knowledge pool towards a human activity with a human purpose that must evolve within a social or human system, promote human welfare, and improve quality of life and well-being by advancing the discovery and effective use of knowledge from data.

 The mission of SSCA is to provide a platform for promotion and dissemination of research in Statistics, blended with information technology, among both theoretical and applied statisticians dedicated to advancing technology for the benefit of humanity.

 On 20 April 1998, SSCA was registered under the Societies Registration Act- XXI of 1860 with Registration Number 32833.
 Thus, a professional society started its journey in 1998 with its first conference being held at Haryana Agricultural University, Hisar during 23- 25 October 1998.
 Ever since its initiation, the society has grown in size and stature.
 The society has been expanding its horizons to cover almost every science where application of statistical sciences is possible.
 The annual conference of the society is being held regularly across the length and breadth of the country.